SeoulSKY/SoruSora/README.md

 # On Windows
 venv\Scripts\activate.bat

-# On Linux and macos
+# On Linux and macOS
 source venv/bin/activate
 ```